olivernybo/leviathan/README.md

 For all the data that will horde up in all the modules, the Data group will manage all of it.

 # Technologies
 The primary technology that will be used is [Docker](https://www.docker.com/).
-This will allow me to create all the modules (nodes) independently and with their own technology.
+This will allow me to create all the modules independently and with their own technology.

 > To implement the scalability, I will most likely either use [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Kubernetes](https://kubernetes.io/).
 Both are yet to be researched, so a final conclusion has not been made.